sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+August 2024: Our [Paper](https://ideas.repec.org/p/pre/wpaper/202326.html) is now accepted at Applied Stochastic Models in Business and Industry.

 July 2024: Our [Paper](https://sayarkarmakar.github.io/publications/aos.pdf) is accepted at Annals of Statistics.

 July 2024: We submitted a [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_32.zp253760.pdf) on analyzing connectedness of digital asset class.
 We have a few other applied works on this area going on.